glathoud/fext/README.md

 var self_recursive_fun = fx( ... );
 ```

-...and in the IE11 context, when relying one the `fext` namespace, this gives easy access to arrow functions:
+...and in the IE11 context, when relying on the `fext` namespace, this gives easy access to arrow functions:
 ```js
 var sum_two = fext('(x,y) => x+y');
 ```